resti-kusumaasri/devExploreIndonesia/README.md

 # ExploreIndonesia - Mobile Development
-As mobile developer, our task are to delivered what our team already make and compile into Structured back end.
-We create the User interface also
+As mobile developer, our task are to delivered what our team already make and compiled into Structured back end.
+We create the User interface also compiled it with the back end into a ready to use application

 # Authors
 1. Muhammad Irfan Noufal